-Meaning of the heron deals with being comfortable in spaces that are neither here, nor there.
-It prefers hunting at twilight, which is a symbolic and magical time of 'in-between'.
-The heron will have one foot on land, and one foot in the water - this action has been recognized by ancient cultures as a sign of liminality - of crossing into the a space that is neither here, nor there.
+The meaning of the heron deals with being comfortable in spaces that are neither here, nor there.
+It prefers hunting at twilight, which is a symbolic and magical time of ‘in-between’.
+The heron will have one foot on land, and one foot in the water – this action has been recognized by ancient cultures as a sign of liminality – of crossing into the a space that is neither here, nor there.

 All this talk about being in the space ‘in-between’ illustrates a remarkable lesson.
 We are not our environment.
 We are not even our bodies.
 And the ‘in-between’ represents a space suspended – without time or place.
 It’s what Eckhart Tolle might refer to as the “NOW” in his book The Power of Now: A Guide to Spiritual Enlightenment.
 Heron’s are in the Now.
 They can help us be in the Now too, which is a vital practice in maintaining stability, calm and fluidity in living life.

 It’s not just the liminality that establishes the heron as a present-moment icon.
 It’s the heron’s way of hunting that also illustrates how graceful the heron exists in the Now.